jrburke/notobo/README.md

 ## Bower option for main module

-If you have a listing of bower-installed dependencies, instead of node_modules, then you can use notobo to create main module adapters for the main JS files in the bower packages.
+If you have bower-installed dependencies, instead of node_modules, then you can use notobo to create main module adapters for the main JS files in the bower packages.
 If the bower.json "main" entry is not a JS file, no adapter is written.

 It will also try to convert CommonJS-style modules to `define()`-wrapped modules, but it does not do anything special for browser-globals based scripts.